oliviertm/dailyCalendarPuzzleSolver/README.md

 - Jarring Words Calendar Puzzle
 - HEMA square puzzle

-Moreover, and because python implementation is 182 times slower than the C++ implementation, the python solver.py also have a multithreaded version : multithreadsolver.py
+Moreover, and because python implementation is 182 times slower than the C++ implementation, the python solver.py also have a multiprocesses version, badly named : multithreadssolver.py

 ## Used Solving strategy